- Changes to Fees

 • EDP - Educational Policy (EP), WPL- Workplace Learning and Social Change (WLSC)

 Course Number Series.
 Students should refer to departmental listings for information on master's and doctoral course number series.

-Course selection information for the 2021 Summer Session was available in mid-March 2021, with course selection beginning March 24, 2021.
-The 2021 Fall Session and the 2022 Winter Session course list will be available July 14, 2021 on the Office of the Registrar and Student Services' website, with course selection beginning approximately a week after release of the course timetable.
+Course selection information for the 2022 Summer Session was available in mid-March 2022, with course selection beginning March 23, 2022.
+The 2022 Fall Session and the 2023 Winter Session course list will be available July 6, 2022 on the Registrar's Office and Student Experience (ROSE) website, with course selection beginning approximately a week after release of the course timetable.

 Students should select courses as early as possible by using the web service on ACORN.

-- For courses which require the instructor's approval or which are extra to your program of study, return the completed course Add/Drop Form to the Office of the Registrar and Student Services, Registration Team.
+- For courses which require the instructor's approval or which are extra to your program of study, return the completed course Add/Drop Form to the Registrar's Office and Student Experience, Registration Team.

 - Course selection does not constitute official registration in programs or courses.
 Your tuition fees must be paid to complete the process.